Close

 What is the Lock-in Period for ULIP?

 According to the Insurance Regulatory Authority of India, ULIPs have a five-year lock-in period during which you cannot withdraw funds.
 These plans are meant to encourage long-term investments and ensure stability.
 This life insurance plan offers benefits for both insurance and investment.
 The lock-in period prevents you from withdrawing funds and provides you higher returns.
-If you withdraw before the lock-in period ends, you will be charged with surrender fees.
+If you withdraw before the lock-in period ends, you will be charged surrender fees.

 What is the Impact on the Sum Assured?